Temple Mount: Solomon's Stables/Marwani Mosque

 East of and joined to the triple gate passageway is a large vaulted area, supporting the southeastern corner of the Temple Mount platform – which is substantially above the bedrock at this point – the vaulted chambers here are popularly referred to as Solomon's Stables.
 They were used as stables by the Crusaders, but were built by Herod the Great – along with the platform they were built to support.

-Minarets

-The existing four minarets include three near the Western Wall and one near the northern wall.
-The first minaret was constructed on the southwest corner of the Temple Mount in 1278.
-The second was built in 1297 by order of a Mameluk king, the third by a governor of Jerusalem in 1329, and the last in 1367.

-Porticos
+Northern and western porticos

 The complex is bordered on the south and east by the outer walls of the Old City of Jerusalem.
 On the north and west it is bordered by two long porticos (riwaq), built during the Mamluk period.
+A number of other structures were also built along these areas, mainly also from the Mamluk period.
+On the north side, they include the Isardiyya Madrasa, built before 1345, and the Almalikiyya Madrasa, dated to 1340.
+On the west side, they include the Ashrafiyya Madrasa, built by Sultan Qaytbay between 1480 and 1482, and the adjacent Uthmaniyya Madrasa, dated to 1437.
+The Sabil of Qaytbay, contemporary with the Ashrafiyya Madrasa, also stands nearby.

+Minarets

+The existing four minarets include three along the western perimeter of the esplanade and one along the northern wall.
+The earliest dated minaret was constructed on the northwest corner of the Temple Mount in 1298, with three other minarets added over the course of the 14th century.